isabella232/magic-products-distribution-service/README.md

 ## Implementation

+This project consists of:

+* a library and service for uploading and managing files within a SharePoint document library
+* a workflow for depositing files using a metadata record as input and output (writing back where files are stored)
+* a tool which automates this workflow based on a selected metadata record
+* documentation for using this tool, including instructions for using the workflow in a manual way

 ### Structure - conceptual

 Conceptually, Artefacts (files) for Resources (products) are stored as objects, with tags storing unique identifiers for each Artefact and the Resource they relate to.

-For example, a map product ('Map of Foo') consists of two distribution files (artefacts), a PDF and JPEG export.
+For example, a map product ('Map of Foo') consists of two distribution files (Artefacts), a PDF and JPEG export.

 * the identifier assigned to this product (Resource) is: `24dce09c-9eee-4d90-8402-63f63012d767`
 * the identifier assigned to the PDF file (Artefact) is: `cb794264-e2d1-4a5a-8e31-8cf774fede54`